Thomas S. Kraft (Principal Investigator)

 I am interested in understanding the host-parasite-environment interactions of diseases among the indigenous (eg., various tribes of the Malaysian Orang Asal) and underserved communities in attempting to provide multi-targeted solutions.
 In addition, I am also involved in studying the diversity of gut microbiome of communities from a range of socioeconomic and ecological gradients, namely from traditional to industrialized societies.

-Audrey Aurner
+Audrey Arner

 PhD Student, Vanderbilt University (Lea Lab)